collaborativebioinformatics/expressed-variant-impact/README.md

 # Intro statement

 # Why Trinity CTAT?

 The CTAT-Mutation pipeline (https://github.com/NCIP/ctat-mutations/wiki) makes it easy to discover variants from RNA-seq data, and requires only the RNA-seq reads as input.
 The pipeline also annotates variants, including the RADAR and RediPortal databases for identifying likely RNA-editing events, dbSNP and gnomAD for annotating common variants, COSMIC to highlight known cancer mutations, and OpenCRAVAT to annotate and prioritize variants according to likely biological impact and relevance to cancer.

 The CTAT-Mutations Pipeline integrates GATK Best Practices along with downstream steps to annotate and filter variants, and to additionally prioritize variants that may be relevant to cancer biology.

 # How does this pipeline work?

 # How to use the pipeline

 ## Input

 ## Output

 The output from the CTAT-Mutations pipeline includes variant vcf files, summary tab-delimited reports, and interactive visualizations.
-The outputs include
+The outputs include the following:

 - variants.HC_init.wAnnot.vcf.gz contains HaplotypeCaller variant calls fully annotated.
 - A cancer.vcf and corresponding simpler summary cancer.tab file, contain a set of prioritized cancer-relevant variants detected in the sample.